-Early in the semester, each prepwork assignment will be chosen for you.
-As you become familiar with the class and your own projects, you'll have the opportunity to choose what kind of exercises you want to use to prepare for or further extend your reading, writing, and thinking and help with your projects.
+Early in the semester, each Baseline prepwork assignment will be chosen for you, and Honors tasks will be suggested.
+As you become familiar with the class and your own projects, you'll have the opportunity to have more choice in what kind of exercises you want to use to prepare for or further extend your reading, writing, and thinking and help with your projects.